- Data Portals

 If your work needs to begin immediately and your request meets support requirements, a modest advance of computational resources can be made after you submit your online request.
 Contact firstname.lastname@example.org.

-Requests for up to 200,000 core-hours on Yellowstone are considered small requests.
+Requests for up to 400,000 core-hours on the Cheyenne system, and 200,000 core-hours on Yellowstone, are considered small requests.

 Small requests typically receive a partial allocation within a few business days.
 Once the initial allocation is consumed, you can email email@example.com to request additional core-hours up to a total allowed.

 Faculty and research staff at U.S. universities, U.S. non-profit research organizations, and UCAR affiliates can request read-only access to NCAR-housed data at no charge.

 These accounts are granted sufficient access to read data from GLADE and HPSS for up to three years.
 They may be renewed by sending email to firstname.lastname@example.org and stating the additional time period needed.